GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 );
 ```

-The above code snippet adds a listener for `ad_storage` and `analytics_storage` consent states.
+The above code snippet adds a listener for consent states for `ad_storage` and `analytics_storage`.
 When a change occurs in either consent state, the callback function is executed, logging a message and the event details to the console.
 This enables real-time tracking and reaction capabilities of user consent preferences within your website or application.

 ### Using Google Tag Manager Sandbox APIs (web)